Legionnaires Disease

 Approach Considerations

-While pneumonias caused by numerous pathogens share similar laboratory findings, hyponatremia (sodium < 130 mEq/L) secondary to the syndrome of inappropriate antidiuretic hormone (SIADH) is more common in Legionnaires disease (LD) than in pneumonias secondary to other pathogens; however, this is not specific for LD.
+Although pneumonias caused by numerous pathogens share similar laboratory findings, hyponatremia (sodium < 130 mEq/L) secondary to the syndrome of inappropriate antidiuretic hormone (SIADH) is more common in LD than in pneumonias secondary to other pathogens; however, this is not specific for LD.

 Histologic Findings

-Typically, legionellae histopathologic lesions are found in interstitial lining and alveoli with polymorphonuclear cells and macrophages.
+Typically, Legionella histopathologic lesions are found in interstitial lining and alveoli with polymorphonuclear cells and macrophages.

 Laboratory Studies